Are You Prosperous or Wealthy?

 In contrast, “wealthy” is defined as having a great deal of money.
 Not had and spent.
 The wealthy have money.
 Notice the focus on accumulation here.
 They still spend, and perhaps quite a lot, but they don’t spend so

 In the case of “poor,” these folks are struggling with the expenses of normal life.
 Now sometimes this is due to circumstances beyond their control, and I’m not talking

 about those cases here.
 I am talking about

 that are going to cause them to be poor

 Are you tracking with me so far?
 Let’s look at the habits of the two that I come into contact with the most, the prosperous and the wealthy.
 As you read through this chart, for each row put a check mark in the column that best represents your household.

 Feel free to email me with any questions or comments.
-I love hearing back from you each week!
+I love hearing back from you!